voleer/interview-devops-old/README.md

 ### 2. Can we Dockerize the applications?

-We have heard good things about Docker and containerization technology, and think what if we bring in to our applications stack.
+We have heard good things about Docker and containerization technology, and think what if we bring in to our application stack.
 Can you help Dockerize the `frontend`, `backend.v1` and `backend.v2`?

 **Nice to have:** It's always good to save developers time with efficient processes.
 Is there any optimization that we can do?